Top Pair with A♥T♥ on the Flop, what do you do?

 DECISION POINT: In a Tournament, you raise preflop with A♥T♥ and get 5 callers, including both Blinds.
 Flop comes A♦9♠8♠.
 The Small Blind bets, the Big Blind raises, and action is on you.
 What do you do here?

-ANALYSIS: Our pair of Aces has very little value in this situation.
+PRO ANSWER: Our pair of Aces has very little value in this situation.
 There are several factors that are unfavorable for one pair hands.

 The fact that 5 opponents saw this flop with us means that one pair hands will have very little value.
 The more opponents that see the flop, the bigger the average hand at showdown.
 One pair hands typically have value only when fewer opponents see the flop, ideally 1 or 2.